WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 >Take CIS 2.3.1 RDS DB instances should have encryption at-rest enabled as an example.

 	AWS Config rule: Checks if Amazon Relational Database Service (Amazon RDS) DB snapshots are encrypted.
 The rule is NON_COMPLIANT if the Amazon RDS DB snapshots are not encrypted.
 	Remediation: Make a backup of RDS DB then encrypt the backup by creating a new KMS key.
 Delete the previous RDS DB.
-Create a new RDS DB with same name by using encrypted backup.
+Create a new RDS DB with the same name by using the encrypted backup.

 ### a) AWS Config and Security Hub